Nolelle/LHL-Midterm/PROJECTINFO.md

 ### Routes

-(clarify when to use id parameter)
+- Pages

+  - Home Page
+    - GET / (Home Page: (NAV bar: Search bar, login), (page body: most recent listings))

+  -Login Page
+  GET /login
+  POST /login/:id (login user id, render / show loggedin as: and logout button ) POST /logout (clear cookies, redirect to /, show loggedin field)

+  - Favorites
+    -GET /:userID/favorites/ (render a favorites page with users favorites) -- Check with mentor if needs userID
+  - PUT /favorite/:favouriteId/like (with userID, and postID and turn the liked bool to true or false)

-- Get Routes
+  - Listing
-  GET / (Home Page: (NAV bar: Search bar, login), (page body: most recent listings)) GET /favorites/ (render a favorites page with users favorites) -- Check with mentor if needs userID GET /listings/new (render a form which would allow users to enter information about there product they are selling (ex. price, condition, images, etc))
+  - GET /listings/new (render a form which would allow users to enter information about there product they are selling (ex. price, condition, images, etc))
-  GET /listings/:listingid (render a page with just that posting, will show comments (if any) for that posting) -- Check with mentor
+  - GET /listings/:listingid (render a page with just that posting, will show comments (if any) for that posting) -- Check with mentor
-  GET /listings/:listingid/edit (verify: sessionid is in browser so we check for that to ensure a user is can only edit there own listing)
+  - GET /listings/:listingid/edit (verify: sessionid is in browser so we check for that to ensure a user is can only edit there own listing)

-- Post Routes

-  POST/listing/:listingid/comments (a button to create create a new comment, in the comments section under a listing) -- Check with mentor
+  - POST /listing/:listingid/comments (a button to create create a new comment, in the comments section under a listing) -- Check with mentor
-  POST /listings (post new created posting to posting table, and then redirect to /) POST /login/:id (login user id, render / show loggedin as: and logout button ) POST /logout (clear cookies, redirect to /, show loggedin field) POST /favorites (with userID, and postID and turn the liked bool to true or false) PATH /listings/:listingsid (verify: sessionid is in browser so we check for that to ensure a user is can only edit there own listing)
+  - POST /listings (post new created posting to posting table, and then redirect to /)
+  - PATCH /listings/:listingsid (verify: sessionid is in browser so we check for that to ensure a user is can only edit there own listing)

 ### Wireframes